dev4dev/bs_modulo/docs/USAGE.md

 3. Change default values to your project's ones.
 4. Add config file to commit and push it to remote repo.
 5. Create new job in Jenkins.
-	1. Add Choise build parameter with name `CONFIGURATION` and list of configurations from you `builder.yml` file.
+	1. Add Choice build parameter with name `CONFIGURATION` and list of configurations from you `builder.yml` file.

 			adhoc
 			appstore